-§30.1 The State and CSEA agree that they shall hereinafter enter into a contract to provide for the continuation of the CSEA Employee Benefit Fund that is administered by CSEA to provide certain health and welfare benefits for "employees" as defined herein in the Administrative, Operational and Institutional Services Units and the Division of Military and Naval Affairs.

-§30.2 The State shall deposit in the CSEA Employee Benefit Fund an amount equal to \$275.00 per employee for each quarter of the period beginning April 1, 2016 and ending March 31, 2018; \$285.00 per employee for each quarter of the year beginning April 1, 2018 and ending March 31, 2019; 296.00 per employee for each quarter of the year beginning April 1, 2019 and ending March 31, 2020; \$308.00 per employee for each quarter beginning April 1, 2020 and thereafter.
-Such amounts shall be deposited as soon as practicable after the first day of each quarter.

-§30.3 For the purpose of determining the amount to be deposited in accordance with Section 30.2 above, the number of employees shall be determined to be the number of employees on the payroll on the payroll date closest to 21 days before the first day of the quarter for which the deposit is to be made.

-§30.4 For purposes of this Article, the term "employee" shall mean any person holding a position in this negotiating unit who is eligible for enrollment in the State Health Insurance Plan in accordance with the provisions contained in part 73 of the Rules and Regulations of the Department of Civil Service (4NYCRR Part 73), except that it shall not mean seasonal employees whose employment is expected to last less than six (6) months, employees in temporary positions of less than six (6) months duration, or employees holding appointments otherwise expected to last less than six months.
+- §30.1 The State and CSEA agree that they shall hereinafter enter into a contract to provide for the continuation of the CSEA Employee Benefit Fund that is administered by CSEA to provide certain health and welfare benefits for "employees" as defined herein in the Administrative, Operational and Institutional Services Units and the Division of Military and Naval Affairs. - §30.2 The State shall deposit in the CSEA Employee Benefit Fund an amount equal to \$308.00 per employee for each quarter of the period beginning April 1, 2021 and ending March 31, 2022; \$308.00 per employee for each quarter of the year beginning April 1, 2022 and ending March 31, 2023; \$317.00 per employee for each quarter of the years beginning April 1, 2023 and ending March 31, 2024; \$327.00 per employee for each quarter beginning April 1, 2024 and ending March 31, 2025; \$337.00 per employee for each quarter of the year beginning April 1, 2025 and thereafter.
+Such amounts shall be deposited as soon as practicable after the first day of each quarter. - §30.3 For the purpose of determining the amount to be deposited in accordance with Section 30.2 above, the number of employees shall be determined to be the number of employees on the payroll on the payroll date closest to 21 days before the first day of the quarter for which the deposit is to be made. - §30.4 For purposes of this Article, the term "employee" shall mean any person holding a position in this negotiating unit who is eligible for enrollment in the State Health Insurance Plan in accordance with the provisions contained in part 73 of the Rules and Regulations of the Department of Civil Service (4NYCRR Part 73), except that it shall not mean seasonal employees whose employment is expected to last less than six (6) months, employees in temporary positions of less than six months duration, or employees holding appointments otherwise expected to last less than six (6) months.

 §30.5 There is a recognized need for the CSEA Employee Benefit Fund to be provided, on a current basis, with data to determine when a new employee is to be covered, recognize an employee's change in payroll agency, recognize a change in employee status which may change type of coverage, and determine when an employee is no longer entitled to coverage.
 Accordingly, the joint State-CSEA working group shall continue to develop and monitor new inter-system approaches to producing needed data.
-The group shall be comprised of representatives of the Governor's Office of Employee Relations, CSEA, Inc., Department of Civil Service, CSEA Employee Benefit Fund and its data processing firm, and the State Comptroller.
+The group shall be comprised of representatives of the Office of Employee Relations, CSEA, Inc., Department of Civil Service, CSEA Employee Benefit Fund and its data processing firm, and the State Comptroller.